walterhiggins/WMPJS/README.md

     /js self instanceof org.bukkit.entity.Player

 The *org.bukkit.entity* package is where you'll find all of the entity types.
-The *instanceof* operator can be used for testing *any* type of object in Java or JavaScript.
+The *instanceof* operator can be used for testing *any* type of object in Java or Javascript.

 ### Java Beans
 The type of functions we used to get information about the event, projectile and shooter in listing 17.1 are called *getters*.
 They're called *getters* because they each *get* some property of the object they're called for; `event.getEntity()` gets the event's entity property, `projectile.getShooter()` gets the projectile's shooter property and so on.
 As you can probably guess there's also a family of functions called *setters* - that is - functions whose job is to *set* the property for an object.
 For example you can get your current food level using the *.getFoodLevel()* method: